waltervh/BornAgain-website/content/documentation/getting-started/installation/windows/python-original/python-vscode/index.md

 ### Add BornAgain examples to VSCode

-Start `VSCode` and you will find out yourself  on welcome screen.
+Start `VSCode` and you will find yourself  on welcome screen.

 Add a folder with BornAgain Python examples to a workspace by clicking `Add workspace folder` as shown in screenshot below.

 {{< figscg src="../../python-anaconda/anaconda-running-step5-vscode.PNG" class="center" width="450px">}}

-Choose directory with BornAgain python examples at `C:/BornAgain-{{< release-string >}}/Examples/python`.
+Choose directory with BornAgain Python examples at `C:/BornAgain-{{< release-string >}}/Examples/python`.
 Open any example, `VSCode` will require to configure Python interpreter to use.
+In screenshot below, `VSCode` is complaining that no Python interpreter was selected and also suggests to install so-called `pylint` plugin for better code development experience.

 {{< figscg src="python-code-step2.PNG" class="center" width="450px">}}

-Click on `Select Python Interpreter` and select your Python interpreter to use.
+Click on `Select Python Interpreter` and select the interpreter you have installed previously.
+Install `pylint` too.
+On screenshot below `VSCode` is fully configured and ready for work.

 {{< figscg src="python-code-step3.PNG" class="center" width="450px">}}